-Peterborough City Council and Cambridgeshire County Council have begun to review their joint Minerals and Waste Development Plan.
+Cambridgeshire County Council and Peterborough City Council are in the process of reviewing their joint Minerals and Waste Development Plan.
 The current Core Strategy Development Plan Document (DPD) was adopted in 2011 and the Site Specific Proposals DPD was adopted in 2012.
-These two plans are being reviewed and merged together to form a single joint Minerals and Waste Local Plan (MWLP) covering the two Council areas.
+These two plans are being reviewed and a single joint Minerals and Waste Local Plan (MWLP) covering the two Authority areas is being produced.

-The Plan is also accompanied by a Sustainability Appraisal (SA) Scoping Report.
+The Plan is accompanied by supporting documents including a Sustainability Appraisal (SA) Report.
 This is a mandatory document which incorporates the requirements of the Environmental Assessment of Plans and Programmes Regulations (2004).
-It sets out what the Councils think the main sustainability issues are and puts forward a framework for assessing reasonable alternatives to policies in the developing Plan.
+It sets out what the Councils think the main sustainability issues are, and puts forward a framework, including reasonable alternatives and sustainability objectives, by which the draft Plan is assessed.

 In August 2017 both councils updated their respective Local Development Schemes (LDS), which set out the timetable for the production of the new Minerals and Waste Local Plan.
 The LDSs can be found following the links below (the timetable is the same in both documents).

 The councils have published Statements of Community Involvement (SCIs).
 These documents set out how and when each council will consult with people and organisations, and how you can get involved in the plan making process.
-The latest versions are available below, but please note that an SCI is periodically updated, and refreshed versions are likely to be published later this year.
+The latest versions are available below, but please note that an SCI is periodically updated.

 Joint Minerals and Waste Planning Team